dafogary/MWDrivelDefence/README.md

 - Original DrivelDefence application by J C Rugg (2006)
 - A to Z of Alternative Words by Plain English Campaign (2001)
-- MediaWiki extension adaptation (2025)
+- MediaWiki extension adaptation by DAFO Creative Ltd (2025)